yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 This tutorial demonstrates how YugabyteDB can continue to do reads and writes even in case of node failures.
 You create YSQL tables with a replication factor (RF) of 3, which allows a [fault tolerance](../../../architecture/docdb-replication/replication/#fault-tolerance) of 1.
 This means the cluster remains available for both reads and writes even if a fault domain fails.
 However, if another were to fail (bringing the number of failures to two), writes become unavailable on the cluster to preserve data consistency.

-The tutorial uses the YB Workload Simulator application, which is built with the YugabyteDB JDBC [Smart Driver](../../../drivers-orms/smart-drivers/) configured with topology-aware connection load balancing.
+The tutorial uses the YB Workload Simulator application, which is built with the YugabyteDB JDBC [Smart Driver](../../../drivers-orms/smart-drivers/) configured with connection load balancing.
 The driver automatically balances application connections across the nodes in a cluster, and re-balances connections when a node fails.

-{{< note title="Setup" >}}

-Local multi-node cluster.
-See [Set up your YugabyteDB cluster](../../../explore/#set-up-your-yugabytedb-cluster).

-{{< /note >}}
+{{% explore-setup-multi %}}

-Follow the setup instructions to start a local three-node cluster with availability zone fault tolerance, connect the YB Workload Simulator application, and run a read-write workload.
+Follow the setup instructions to start a three-node cluster, connect the YB Workload Simulator application, and run a read-write workload.
 To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the cluster network diagram and Latency and Throughput charts for the running workload.

 ### Observe even load across all nodes